 Spices of Grenada

 Witness some of Grenada's most magnificent natural wonders on a tour of Grand Etang National Park and Annandale Falls.
-Then, learn why it's called the Spice Island with tasty visits to Dougaldston Spice Estate and Gouyave Nutmeg Station, each noted for their fragrant and delicious spices.
+Then, learn why it's called the Spice Island with tasty visits to Laura Herb and Spice Garden, noted for their fragrant and delicious spices.

 Feel the beat of this island paradise with a catamaran cruise along Grenada's beautiful southern coast.
 Sip on a glass of rum punch and munch on local fresh fruit while the sounds of a live steel band keep you entertained.
 Then, dive into the tranquil turquoise waters of Morne Rouge Beach.